NipunaC95/CART/README.md

 ### Introduction
-cart is a shoping cart applicatin which helps users to do their shoping easyly
+CART is a shoping cart applicatin which helps users to do their shoping easily

 ### Project setup
 Run `npm install` to install necessary node packages